-What is freedom?
-These days the concept of freedom is misunderstood.
-Many teenagers are waiting to turn 18 so that they can be legally free from their parents.
-These young people are deceived by the devil; they have a wrong concept of freedom.
-They think they are free when they indulge in sinful pleasure, even if it means ruining others' futures.
-This kind of social consensus is not true freedom.
+There are many teenagers who are waiting to turn 18 so that they can be legally free from their parents.
+These days the concept of freedom is greatly misunderstood.
+Many young people are deceived by the devil and they have a wrong concept of freedom.
+They think they are free.
+They think they can enjoy physical pleasure even if it means ruining others' future.
+But this kind of social consensus is not true freedom.
 It is the cultural disease which corrupts any man instantly.
-There are many foolish people who do not discriminate between true freedom and cultural diseases.
+There are many fools who do not discriminate between true freedom and cultural diseases.
 The majority of people have contracted cultural diseases.
 They think that those who enjoy sinful pleasure freely are normal.
 On the other hand, those who use their freedom for the glory of God are regarded as foolish people.
-There was a young man who played basketball very well.
-He disciplined himself and polished his talent through relentless practice, facing innumerable challengers in competition.
-Finally he became the premier player in professional basketball.
+Recently, one young man has been recognized by the world as the greatest diver.
+In order to become the greatest diver in the world, he must have pummelled himself and practiced diving day and night.
 But he had a wrong concept of freedom.
-He thought freedom was enjoying immoral behavior at his whim.
-As a result, he turned out to be HIV positive.
-In proportion to enjoying sinful pleasure, he damaged himself and others.
-And he ended his career in disgrace.
+He enjoyed unnatural behavior out of his perversion.
+As a result, he became an AIDS patient.
+In proportion to his enjoying sinful pleasure, he damaged himself and others.
+And he himself has become a living dead.
 We must know that God is the owner of freedom because he gave us the freedom of choice.
 Man can use freedom only in God.
 When we use freedom in God we can be a blessing to others.